 access to the file is blocked for Semly servers

-The simplest test is to open the file address in your browser.
+The simplest test is to open the file URL in your browser.

 Check:

-if there’s no message about lack of access
+whether a message about lack of access doesn’t appear

 If the link doesn’t work in the browser, Semly most likely won’t be able to fetch the data either.